What is Negligent Security?

 If you or someone you know has been assaulted or injured on someone else’s property, please contact one of our Florida negligent security attorneys today.

 At Lytal, Reiter, Smith, Ivey & Fronrath, we do everything we can to make complicated legal issues as simple as possible.
 We offer several options for learning more about negligent security in Florida.
 All of our contact information can be found HERE .
 You can also use the Live Chat on our Home Page to ask any questions or discuss any concerns you may have with one of our knowledgeable representatives.
-To speak to someone by phone, call our toll-free number 1800-654-2024.
+To speak to someone by phone, call our number (561) 655-1990.